agude/agude.github.io/_posts/2023-01-30-ai_artists_and_technology.md

 I was drawn to photography **specifically because** it used technology.
 I like learning new technologies and how to master them.
-I _also_ thought it would be easier to make art I was happy using a camera.
+I _also_ thought it would be easier to make art I was happy with using a camera.
 I have since learned that photography has its own set of skills to master, but after 15 years I think I was mostly right: it is much easier than oil painting.